 It will ask it to perform.
 Here is step three, follow the route.
 Well, we have found the route from the source to the destination.

 The first thing we're going to do is ask the first hop on that route to unwind for segueway towards view controller.
 We're going to ask the parent of the source to perform whatever action is necessary to get us to the next step in the chain.
 The child view controller doesn't know anything about its parent.
 This method actually doesn't do anything.
 It has been told unwind towards your parent, that's not the child's responsibility.

 Next we get to our custom container view controller.

-We ask it, okay, unwind towards our journal
+We ask it, okay, unwind towards our journal navigation controller.

 We returned where the user wants to go.